About this guide

 • someone from the Employee Assistance Program or equivalent in your organisation

-• someone from the LGBTIQ+ pride network.
+• someone from the LGBTIQA+ pride network.

 This is so they can help arrange support such as an informal measure, like helping them talk with the team.
 Or a formal measure, like a gender affirmation plan.